 The United Thank Offering (UTO) is a ministry of The Episcopal Church for the mission of the whole church.
 UTO encourages people to notice the good things that happen each day, give thanks to God for those blessings and make an offering for each blessing using a UTO Blue Box.
 UTO is entrusted to receive the offerings, and to distribute 100% of what is collected to support innovative mission and ministry throughout The Episcopal Church and Provinces of the Anglican Communion.

-The focus of the 2021 UTO grants is Recovering with Love and Gratitude: An Episcopal Response to the COVID-19 Pandemic in Local Contexts.
+The focus of the 2022 UTO grants is Care of Creation: Turning love into action by caring for God’s creation to protect the most vulnerable—who will bear the largest burden of pollution and climate change—through justice, advocacy, environmental reparations, or the development of formation materials.
 The deadline for submission of a completed application (and required documents) to UTO is 5 p.m.
-(EST) on Friday, February 26, 2021.
+(EST) on Friday, February 4, 2022.
 If you are interested in applying, please contact Stephanie Gurnsey Higgins to make arrangements for your diocesan endorsement.
-The 2021 SPRING United Thank Offering Grant Application process is complete.

 These grants assist with young adult and campus ministries through the Episcopal Church and include a three-step process of discernment and planning, writing the application, and online submission.
 There are four categories of grants each with different levels of funding.